 ‘I will not remember your sins.’
 Isaiah 43:25 NKJV

-God says in His Word that He ‘blots out your transgressions for My own sake; and I will not remember your sins.
-Put Me in remembrance; let us contend together; state your case, that you may be acquitted.’
-(Isaiah 43:25–26 NKJV) Today if you’re condemning yourself because you think your sins are too big to merit God’s grace, go back and reread those Scriptures carefully.
+God says in His Word that He ‘blots out your transgressions for My own sake; and I will not remember your sins… state your case, that you may be acquitted.’
+(Isaiah 43:25–26 NKJV) Today if you’re condemning yourself because you think your sins are too big to deserve God’s grace, go back and reread those Scriptures carefully.

 Why did God say He would forgive your sins?
-‘For My own sake.’
+Not for your sake, but ‘for My own sake.’
 So what should you do?
 ‘State your case, that you may be acquitted.’
 Why do we have such a hard time accepting God’s forgiveness?

 (1) Because in some cases we feel like we’re reaping what we have sown.

 (2) Because we have condemned someone else for doing the very thing we ourselves did.

 (3) Because we think God likes to keep us hanging for a while so we’ll think twice before committing the same sin again.

 (4) Because growing up, when we disobeyed our parents, they took away certain privileges until we had proven ourselves.